-Connect the electrical power to the machine to the wires in the junction box at the rear of the machine.
+Connect the electrical power to the power leads in the junction box at the rear of the machine.

 Check the nameplate (located on the back panel) for the voltage requirements, and for the minimum circuit ampacity.
 The machine requires a solid chassis to earth ground wire.

-The ice machine should be connected to its own electrical circuit so it would be individually fused.
+Connect the ice machine to its own electrical circuit so it is individually fused.

 Voltage variation must remain within design limitations, even under starting conditions.